SamuelSchlesinger/anonymous-state-machines/README.md

 ## Summary

+### Bridging the Gap Between Privacy and Stateful Systems

+Anonymous State Machines provide a cryptographic solution to a fundamental tension in privacy-preserving systems: how to maintain updateable state without sacrificing privacy.
+Unlike traditional anonymous credential systems that can only be replaced but not updated, ASMs enable genuine stateful operations while preserving anonymity.

 An Anonymous State Machine protocol allows an issuer to:
 1. Issue authenticated initial states to clients after verifying they satisfy the predicate ψ
 2. Process state transitions according to well-defined rules (Γ and ρ)